MixinNetwork/developers.mixin.one/developers-docs/docs/api/withdrawal/address-add.md

 <APIPayload>{`{
   "asset_id":     "the asset's asset_id",
-  "label":        "the label for the address", "destination":  "the withdrawal address",
-  "tag":          "the withdrawal memo",
+  "label":        "the label for the address, Min: 1, Max: 64", "destination":  "the withdrawal address, Max 128", "tag":          "the withdrawal memo",
   "pin":          "encrypted PIN",
 }